 MLS-2000 Clinical Laboratory Operations (2 Credits)

 This course provides an overview of the clinical laboratory practices and concepts.
 It covers basic laboratory concepts and techniques that are performed in the clinical laboratory settings.
 Topics included will be quality control, specimen collection and handling, phlebotomy, laboratory safety and specialized discussions about federal regulations, professional situations, and bioethical issues.
-Requisites: Take Bio-3500 – Must be taken either prior to or at the same time as this course.
+Requisites: BIO 1301 or BIO2302 – Must be taken prior to this course.

 MLS-3100 Body Fluids (2 Credits)